Is WordPress not sending email notifications on AWS?

 On the next screen, click the mailer you want to use from the list.
 WP Mail SMTP supports free and paid email providers, including:

 Most providers have limits, although none are as restrictive as EC2’s default configuration.

 Keep in mind that:

-- Other SMTP and Gmail are best for small sites.
-You may run into issues if you use these for sites that generate a lot of emails, due to Google’s sending limits.
+- Gmail is best for small sites.
+You may run into issues if you use it for sites that generate a lot of emails, due to Google’s sending limits.